INVESTOR HREDD PRECISION TOOLS

 1. No Explicit Commitment to International Human Rights Standards or Covers Some but Not All Salient Human Rights

-Does the certification reference either the UN Guiding Principles on Business and Human Rights (UNGPs) or the OECD Guidelines for Multinational Enterprises (MNE) on Responsible Business Conduct?
+Does the adhering entity reference either the UN Guiding Principles on Business and Human Rights (UNGPs) or the OECD Guidelines for Multinational Enterprises (MNE) on Responsible Business Conduct?

 ❐ Yes